cbielsa/CarND-Vehicle-Detection/writeup.md

  * Function `bin_spatial_features` transforms an image to a given pixel size and returns the intensities as a feature vector.
  * Function `color_hist_features` computes color histogram features for a given number of bins, in the input image color space.
  * Function `get_hog_features` computes a HOG features vector for given input parameterization, optionally returning as well a visualization.
 The low level computations are done by function `skimage.feature.hog`.
- * Function ´extract_features_singleImage´ is the higher-level feature-extraction function.
+ * Function `extract_features_singleImage` is the highest-level feature-extraction function.
 It takes as input an RGB image and returns a feature vector including spatial, color histogram and HOG features.
 In particular, note that it is possible to generate HOG features for one, two or three color channels, depending on user input.
-The tunning selected for the processing pipeline is detailed in point 2 of this writeup.
+The tuning selected for the processing pipeline is detailed in point 2 of this writeup.

 *The dataset*